samuelroland/KanFF/doc/db-specifications.md

 - `work_id`: a foreign key linked works.id.
 It's the parent work.

 ## Participate
+Each entry represents a participation of a group to a project.
+- `group_id`: a foreign key linked groups.id.
+- `project_id`: a foreign key linked projects.id.
+- `start`: date of start of the participation (definition of this date follows the same logic as join.start)
+- `end`: date of end of the participation
+- `state`: technical state of the participation
+    - Values:
+        - 1 = invitation
+        - 2 = invitation accepted
+        - 3 = creator (the group is the creator of the project)
+        - 4 = left
+        - 5 = invitation refused
+        - 6 = banned

 ## Log
+Each entry represents a log in the logbook of a project created by a user
+- `title`: title of the log (5-10 words resuming the log)
+- `description`: Complete description of what has happened (support line break)
+- `date`: date of when it has happened
+- `creation_date`: creation date of the log
+- `modification_date`: modification date of the log
+- `visible`: if the log is visible to persons external to the project
+- `user_id`: a foreign key linked users.id.
+It's the creator of the log.
+- `project_id`: a foreign key linked projects.id.
+It's the parent project.

 ## Pack "Collectif Assoc Vaud":